Installation

 If you change the quarantine table in the run config after the deployment (quarantine_table

-field), you need to update the dashboard queries accordingly.
+field), you must update the dashboard queries accordingly.

 Install DQX on Databricks cluster

-You need to install the DQX package on a Databricks cluster to be able to use it.
-You can install it either from PYPI or use a wheel file generated as part of the installation in the workspace.
+You need to install the DQX package on a Databricks cluster to use it.
+You can install it either from PYPI or use a wheel file generated during the installation in the workspace.

 There are multiple ways to install libraries in a Databricks cluster (see here).
 For example, you can install DQX directly from a notebook cell as follows: